Nyabsi/blog/blogs/pico-4-ultra-review.md

 ## Pico Motion Trackers

+The Pico Motion Trackers are affordable Full Body Tracking solution which uses combination of IR-Constellation for calibration and IMU trackers with a ML model for pose prediction, it can track all the 11 joints of human body.

 Currently the Pico 4 Ultra supports up to 3 Motion Trackers which you can pair through the Tracker application following the on screen instructions.

 Once the trackers are paired you can start the calibration process which should take at most 5 seconds or less, then you can hop into your favorite game and start using the trackers.